Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Method

-In this cooperative setting, the task reward is sparse and shared; specifically, a scalar reward $r_{\mathrm{sparse},t} = r_{\mathrm{sparse}}(s_t, \mathbf{a}_t)$ is produced by the environment and assigned equally to all agents.
+In this cooperative setting, the task reward is sparse and shared, where a scalar reward $r_{\mathrm{sparse},t} = r_{\mathrm{sparse}}(s_t, \mathbf{a}_t)$ is produced by the environment and assigned equally to all agents.
 The performance objective is to maximize the expected discounted sparse return: \\

 \\ where $\pi$ denotes the joint policy, $\tau$ represents a trajectory induced by $\pi$, and $T$ is the episode horizon.
-In addition to the sparse reward, the simulator exposes structured instrumentation through an information record $\mathtt{info}_t$.
-A deterministic feature map $\phi$ is used to convert the transition and instrumentation into a feature vector,
+In addition to the sparse reward, the simulator exposes structured instrumentation through an information signal $\mathtt{info}_t$.
+A deterministic feature map $\phi$ extracts a feature vector from the transition and instrumentation, as defined below:

-\\ A reward candidate is represented as an executable program $p$ that produces agent-specific shaping signals from the instrumentation.
-Given the state features $\mathbf{x}_t$ and the global sparse task reward $r_{\mathrm{sparse},t}$, the program generates a vector of auxiliary shaping \\
+\\ A reward candidate is represented as an executable program $p$ that produces a vector of agent-specific shaping rewards from the instrumentation.
+Given the state features $\mathbf{x}_t$ and the global sparse task reward $r_{\mathrm{sparse},t}$, the program generates a vector of auxiliary shaping rewards \\